The Power of Data: Manufacturing Organizations turning into Smart Factories

 Computer vision can perform all-round quality monitoring, detect defects early, and provide a quick diagnosis.
 The data gathered can also be used to identify the root cause of product production failures.
 Using the latest technology, defects can be detected, diagnosed, and addressed before shipment reducing returns/refunds.
 Using data mining and data integration issues with equipment and inefficient procedures can also be detected.

-Data to Increase Overall Equipment Efficiency (OEE)
+Power of Data to Increase Overall Equipment Efficiency (OEE)

 OEE, or Overall Equipment Efficiency, a measure of performance, can be broken into three parts: Quality, Productivity, and Availability.
 As the single most important measure of production measuring KPI: what proportion of the operational time a facility has been productive.